This is a complete guide to the Ultimate Intermittent Fasting Diet in 2020.

-When you are watching TV, thousands of ads with delicious food bump in front of your face.
-Your eyes see the wonderful meals on TV and you are instantly getting hungry.
+When you are watching TV, thousands of ads with delicious food bump in front of your eyes.
+You see the wonderful meals on TV and you are instantly getting hungry.

 Drink More Water

 Do not mislead being hungry with being thirsty.
-If you feel like you are getting hungry, just drink 2 glasses of water and you will feel fuller.
+If you feel like you are getting hungry, just drink 2 glasses of water and you will feel much better.

 Eat High-Fiber Foods

-As you already know high-fiber foods make you more satiated and keep your hunger levels under control.
+As you already know high-fiber foods make you more satiated and keep your hunger levels at steady levels.
 Foods with high-fiber content are:

 Drink Herbal Teas Or Black Coffee